hungrycowdesign/FS22-XML-schema/README.md

 # FS22-XML-schema
 A static source for XML and i3d schema used in Farming Simulator 22.
 Reference these raw XSD files in your XML or i3d files to make your schema validation system agnostic.
+The default schema location URL is no longer valid for public use.
 For example, the standard root element of an i3d file looks like this:

 ```xml
 <?xml version="1.0" encoding="iso-8859-1"?>